evgeny-sureev/RxAlertController/README.md

 ## Author

-evgeny-sureev, u@litka.ru
+Evgeny Sureev, u@litka.ru

 ## License

-RxAlertController is available under the MIT license.
+RxAlertController is available under the Apache License 2.0.
 See the LICENSE file for more info.